pypy/pypy.org/posts/2022/12/pydrofoil.rst

 ===========================================================

-The idea of Pydrofoil is to generate emulators from a Sail model in a different way than the existing.
+The idea of Pydrofoil is to generate emulators from a Sail model in a different way.
 Instead of generating C code, Pydrofoil takes a Sail model and produces RPython code.
 In many ways, the ideas of the RPython project and the Sail projects overlap.
 Sail is a language to describe the semantics of an ISA in a high-level way.
 Sail provides a lot of common infrastructure, such